LuiseFreese/script-samples/scripts/powerapps-get-app-users-list-csv/README.md

 write-host -ForegroundColor Magenta "Getting all the PowerApp Details..."

-# Get all the PowerApps
+# Get all the Power Apps
 $apps=Get-AdminPowerApp
 foreach($app in $apps)
 {